abhinavbhandar/supplychain/README.md

 ### [Dashboard Link](https://app.powerbi.com/view?r=eyJrIjoiMTY4NWVkODEtODQ3Ny00YzkwLWI2MDYtNWIyYTg5OWNhNjM1IiwidCI6IjRjMzMwZTYyLWY1YWEtNDQ4MS04YzVlLTIxZmU0MmFlZDgxYyJ9)

 ### SUBJECT
-The client is experiencing a decline in sales over the past two months and wants to understand the underlying causes.
+The client is experiencing a significant decline in sales over the past two months and wants to understand the underlying causes.
 This analysis will focus on customer churn, predicting future sales trends, and addressing inefficiencies in the supply chain to enhance operations and improve customer satisfaction.
 ### TASK
 * Reducing Customer Churn
 * Improve Logistics Management